zjquid/t440p_fix/README.md

-# t440p_fix
+# t440p fix for windows 10
-stuff to make your t440p work properly
+stuff to make your t440p work properly on windows 10

 # trackpad/clunkpad swap (t450 trackpad)
 * get a synaptics one of these: https://imgur.com/a/z5TgiBI